Approximated-Inc/phoenix-custom-domains-example/README.md

 end
 ```

-As long as you set your :primary_domains env variable (or you're on localhost), any request to one of those domains will end up matching inside there.
+As long as you set your :primary_domains env variable at compile time (or you're on localhost), any request to one of those domains will end up matching inside there.

 To catch requests for custom domains, we can have a second scope afterwards (very important it's after the first scope).